 Finally, arsenic was evaluated with respect to the incorporation of the off-cycle NTH IRZ extraction.
-The full 30-year simulated arsenic results indicate that the simulated arsenic is not impacted by off-cycle NTH IRZ extraction because floodplain arsenic is below 5 μ g/L. Therefore, figures were not generated for arsenic evaluation for this sensitivity analysis.
+The full 30-year simulated arsenic results indicate that the simulated arsenic is not impacted by off-cycle NTH IRZ extraction because floodplain arsenic is below 5 μ g/L and the upgradient freshwater arsenic injection is a significant distance away from the NTH IRZ extraction so it is not hydraulically influenced by the off-cycle extraction, as shown on Figures 10.9-9 and 10-9-10 for model layers 2 and 4, respectively for the 10 year results.
+Similar results are also shown for the 30 year result, as presented on Figures 10.9-11 and 10.9-12 for model layers 2 and 4, respectively.